Nipsu96/git_project_TAMK/README.md

 The best features ever!

 ##License
 Code is made by this team.
-The ascii art is from the internet.
+The ascii art is from the internet (asciiart.eu).

 ##Authors